rdematos/AlexaPi/README.md

 ### Usage
 * Pi will use the accelerometer to trigger the recording so it is important to boot it while it is flat on the desk.
-* After booting, wait for "Hello" welcome message and scrolling message "Rasie to Speak"
+* After booting, wait for "Hello" welcome message and scrolling message "Raise to Speak"
-* Raise the Pi (pointing the USB ports up); this will start the recording and turn the LED to cyan
+* Raise the Pi (pointing the USB ports up) to speak; this will start the recording and turn the LED to cyan.
 * Lower the Pi (flat) to stop the recording and send the audio to AVS; this will turn the LED to blue.
 If message is understood, AVS device will play the speech output.
 While it is playing, LED turns green.
 If message is not understood or if there was an error reaching AVS, LED will blink red three times and

 ### Issues/Bugs etc.